Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Introduction

-In this work, we report two ground-based high-precision eclipse observations of UHJ Jupiter WASP-33\,b obtained with CFHT in 2015 using the CH4$_{\rm on}$ filter and our customized CO filter.
-Section \ref{sec:obs} details the observational setup, followed by a brief description of data reduction and analysis in Section \ref{sec:data}.
-Section \ref{sec:retrieval} describes our atmospheric retrieval methodology and results, following by the summary in Section \ref{sec:conclusion}.
+In this work, we report two ground-based high-precision eclipse observations of ultra-hot Jupiter WASP-33\,b obtained with the Canada-France-Hawaii Telescope (CFHT) in 2015 using the CH4$_{\rm on}$ filter and our customized CO filter.
+Section \ref{sec:obs} details the observational setup, followed by a brief description of data reduction and analysis in Sect. \ref{sec:data}.
+Section \ref{sec:retrieval} describes our atmospheric retrieval methodology and results, followed by the summary in Sect. \ref{sec:conclusion}.